-The change-in-ratio method works best when (1) the interval between preand post-fishing surveys is short (effects of growth, mortality and recruitment will then be negligible) and (2) fishing removes a large proportion of the fishable fraction of the population.
+The change-in-ratio method works best when (i) the interval between pre- and post-fishing surveys is short (effects of growth, mortality and recruitment will then be negligible), and (ii) fishing removes a large proportion of the fishable fraction of the population.
 It is planned to use this method to assess the trochus stock and its fishery at Aitutaki Atoll in the Cook Islands in August 1992 (see below).